 Progress

-We have 153 storm overflows which spill within 2km of these designated bathing waters.
+We have 153 storm overflows which spill within 2km of designated bathing waters and 111 storm overflows which spill within 2km of shellfish areas.
 Under DAERA policy these must operate to different standards than other storm overflows.

-As of the end of May 2024, 82 EDMs are operational and returning information on frequency of spill.
-We are committed to improving our EDM coverage of bathing waters; by summer 2025 we anticipate EDMs at most designated bathing and shellfish waters.
+As of October 2024, 132 EDMs across bathing waters and shellfish areas are operational and returning information on frequency and duration of spill.
+We are committed to improving our EDM coverage; by summer 2025 we anticipate EDMs at most designated bathing and shellfish waters.

 Results